Speed limits in the United States by jurisdiction: Reasonable and prudent

 In the years before the 1974 national 55 mph limit, and for three years after the 1995 repeal of the increased 65 mph limit, Montana had a non-numeric "reasonable and prudent" speed limit during the daytime on most rural roads.
-Montana Code Annotated (MCA) Section 61-8-303 said "A person ... shall drive the vehicle ... at a rate of speed no greater than is reasonable and proper under the conditions existing at the point of operation ... so as not to unduly or unreasonably endanger the life, limb, property, or other rights of a person entitled to the use of the street or highway."
+Montana Code Annotated (MCA) Section 61-8-303 said "A person ... shall drive the vehicle ... at a rate of speed no greater than is reasonable and prudent under the conditions existing at the point of operation ... so as not to unduly or unreasonably endanger the life, limb, property, or other rights of a person entitled to the use of the street or highway."

 Montana law also specified a few numeric limits: a night speed limit, usually 55 or 65 mph, depending on road type; 25 mph in urban districts and 35 mph in construction zones.

 The phrase "reasonable and prudent" is found in the language of most state speed laws.
 This allows prosecution under non-ideal conditions such as rain or snow when the speed limit would be imprudently fast.

 No speed limit

 On March 10, 1996, a Montana patrolman issued a speeding ticket to a driver traveling at 85 mph on a stretch of State Highway 200.
 The 50‑year‑old driver (Rudy Stanko) was operating a 1996 Chevrolet Camaro with less than 10,000 mi on the odometer.
 Although the officer gave no opinion as to what would have been a reasonable speed, the driver was convicted.
 The driver appealed to the Montana Supreme Court.
-The Court reversed the conviction in case No. 97–486 on December 23, 1998; it held that a law requiring drivers to drive at a non-numerical "reasonable and proper" speed "is so vague that it violates the Due Process Clause ... of the Montana Constitution".
+The Court reversed the conviction in case No. 97–486 on December 23, 1998; it held that a law requiring drivers to drive at a non-numerical "reasonable and prudent" speed "is so vague that it violates the Due Process Clause ... of the Montana Constitution".

 Effective May 28, 1999, as a result of that decision, the Montana Legislature established a speed limit of 75 mph.